-At first glance, you might assume that leather is sustainable and that the production process is natural.
-Especially as leather is a natural material and occurs as a by-product of the meat industry.
+At first glance, one could certainly assume that leather is sustainable and that its production is a natural process.
+Especially since leather is a natural material and occurs as a byproduct of the meat industry.
 But it is worth questioning these thoughts.

 In this article I show youwhether leather is sustainable and how the production has an impact on the environment and which vegan leather alternatives are available.
-The material can be obtained from an incredible number of raw materials, e.g. pineapple leaves or even paper.
-You will also learn about some upcycling projects that produce wonderful leather alternatives.
+The material can be made from an incredible variety of raw materials, such as pineapple leaves or even paper.
+In addition, you'll also learn about some upcycling projects that create wonderful leather alternatives.
 Let's go!

-Tip: If you need some inspiration in the fight against Cruelty to animals just have a look at the article about Animal welfare quotes.
+Tip: If you need some inspiration in the fight against cruelty to animals you can use, just have a look at the post about Animal welfare quotes.

-Leather consists of animal hide, which has to be chemically treated to prevent it from rotting.
+Leather consists of animal skin, which must be chemically processed so that it does not rot.
 After all, this is dead tissue.
-I would like to describe in more detail here how this and other chemical treatment processes harm the environment and whether leather is really just a by-product of meat production.
+How this and other chemical processing pollute the environment and whether leather is really just a byproduct of meat production, I would like to describe in more detail.

 Whether in the factory or during transport there - the production of leather unfortunately produces a lot of pollutants that burden our environment and also our health.